lmntal/lmntal-compiler/README.md

     - RuleCompiler.java
     - RulesetCompiler.java
   - util/ # Some utility functions.
-  - type/ # A type checker of polarity of links (please refer Kudo's thesis).
+  - type/ # A type checker of the polarity of links (please refer Kudo's thesis).
   - runtime/ # The runtime in the past century.
 ```